n0y/mediatheken-dlna-bridge/README.md

 `docker run corelogicsde/mediatheken-dlna-bridge:latest`

-You may set a memory limit with adding `--memory=700M` to the docker line.
+You may set a memory limit with adding `--memory=500M` to the docker line.
 The memory will be used for a database cache.
-Giving it more than 1GB doesn't improve things.
+Giving it more than 500 MB doesn't improve things.

 You may override any setting in two ways: